 Chicago Sky vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

-The Atlanta Dream (8-8) and Kahleah Copper's Chicago Sky (8-9) square off at Wintrust Arena on Friday, July 7, beginning at 8:00 PM ET.
+The Atlanta Dream (9-8) head into a road game against Alanna Smith and the Chicago Sky (8-10) at Wintrust Arena on Sunday, starting at 8:00 PM ET.

-Chicago picked up an 89-87 victory against Indiana last time out.
-The squad was led by Courtney Williams' 28 points and eight assists and Elizabeth Williams' 17 points, nine rebounds and six assists.
-Atlanta won against Los Angeles 90-79 in their last game.
-Allisha Gray (23 PTS, 6 AST, 57.1 FG%, 2-4 from 3PT) ended the game as Atlanta's top scorer.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!